Updated June 12, 2024

 It’s not uncommon to hear foreign languages spoken on the streets, with new residents moving to the city from around the world.

 According to Forbes Magazine, the cost of living in Indianapolis is 2% below the national average, making it a great place to both live and work.
-The median household income is $61,748.
+The median household income is $61,501, according to the 2022 American Community Survey.

-The median gross rent in Indianapolis is a little over $960, and the median monthly cost for a homeowner with a mortgage is $1,230.
+The median gross rent in Indianapolis is a little over $1195, and the median home listing price in May 2024 was $275K, well below the national average.

 Indianapolis has seen extensive job growth over the past few years, with healthcare, tourism, and sports among the top industries there.